wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-context.md

       slug: fme-go-flags
       title: Feature Flags
 ---
-The user context is a crucial component in VWO's Feature Management and Experimentation SDK.
+The user context is a crucial component in VWO's Feature Experimentation SDK.
 It provides information about the current user, which is used for targeting and segmentation.

 ## Usage